 A children’s birthday party is potentially one of the most consumerist events in the annual calendar, so what steps could we take to try and create an event with less ecological impact?
 Here are a few ideas we’ve come up with.

-It’s worth taking a look at what you already own and seeing if you can borrow additional items like extra plates, platters, tableware, cutlery, chairs, etc. The mix and match look is fun and colourful and items can be washed up and returned.
+It’s worth taking a look at what you already own and seeing if you can borrow additional items like extra plates, platters, tableware, cutlery, chairs, etc. The mix and match look is fun and colorful and items can be washed up and returned.
 If you regularly cater for large groups, you might consider purchasing an additional set of reusable plates and cutlery, which can be brought out time and again.
-Something in a neutral colour which wouldn’t look out of place at an adult party would be ideal.
+Something in a neutral color which wouldn’t look out of place at an adult party would be ideal.
 And at least you’ll never be short of plates at Christmas!
-If you like some colour, Kinderville do a range of colourful eco-friendly, durable silicone crockery.
+If you like some color, Kinderville do a range of colorful eco-friendly, durable silicone crockery.

 A sturdy, wipe-down-able table covering is a highly useful addition to a busy household.
-They're ideal for kids’ crafts too, and if you buy a colour or pattern which can be adapted to many themes, it’ll last far longer than a disposable ‘Peppa Pig’ or ‘Thomas the Tank Engine’ equivalent!
-Yellow, baby blue, white and pale green are all very versatile colours.
-See John Lewis for a range of designs from £12.95 a metre, but it’s worth looking in the sales when the prices drop considerably.
-Cath Kidston also do a few patterns like multicoloured dots that could be very versatile.
+They're ideal for kids’ crafts too, and if you buy a color or pattern which can be adapted to many themes, it’ll last far longer than a disposable ‘Peppa Pig’ or ‘Thomas the Tank Engine’ equivalent!
+Yellow, baby blue, white and pale green are all very versatile colors.
+See John Lewis for a range of designs from £12.95 a meter, but it’s worth looking in the sales when the prices drop considerably.
+Cath Kidston also do a few patterns like multicolored dots that could be very versatile.
 Franclaire Fabric cloths are acrylic coated which means they are not only wipeable but can be machine washed too which is super useful.

 Think about sending email or text invitations instead of paper ones.
 It can be a timesaver as you can send several at once, and if there is a cost, it often doesn’t work out much more than buying and sending paper equivalents.
 Companies such as Redstamp and Paperless Post have dozens of attractive and fun designs available either free or for a minimal fee.
 You can also send thank you letters/cards this way – some might say this is less personal, but I’m all for making life a bit easier where possible!